zephraph/notes/Week in Review/2021/Week 18 -- May.md

 The last year has had it's ups and downs, but psychologically it's been hard.
 I had to take time off at the beginning of the year for burnout.
 The emotional scarring that that's left has made continuing business as usual difficult at best.

+## A reflection on the week

 ## To new beginnings

 Post next week I'll be officially starting at the [recurse center](https://recurse.com).
-This will give me some time
+This will give me some time to explore some bigger picture ideas and hopefully